Andrew Simms, SGR, describes the UK's great aid betrayal, and the international moral failure of pandemic vaccines not reaching the world's poorest.

 According to the People’s Vaccine Alliance, a campaign group including Amnesty International, Frontline AIDS, Global Justice Now, and Oxfam, nine out of ten people in 67 low income countries are highly unlikely to be vaccinated against Covid-19 during the whole of 2021.
 The reasons, according to the Alliance, are down to rich countries hoarding vaccines and drug developers being unwilling to share their intellectual property.

 Rich countries representing only around one in seven of the world’s population bought over half of the eight most promising vaccines.
 As of December 2020, the BMJ reported that ‘AstraZeneca-Oxford, Moderna, and Pfizer-BioNTech had received more than $5bn (£3.79bn; €4.13bn) of public funding in developing their vaccines.’
-Campaigners for the Alliance called on the manufacturers to World Health Organization’s (WHO) Covid-19 technology access pool and share their intellectual property.
+Campaigners for the Alliance called on the manufacturers to support the World Health Organization’s (WHO) Covid-19 technology access pool and share their intellectual property.

 The head of the WHO, Tedros Adhanom Ghebreyesus, warned in January 2021 of the world being on the edge of a “catastrophic moral failure” as, at that point, only 25 individual doses of vaccine had been administered across all poorer countries, compared to 39 million doses given in rich countries.